Fairfax Theatre: History

-Businesses catering to the area's Jewish population began appearing on Fairfax starting with the construction of the Fairfax Theatre in 1930, accelerating greatly after World War II.
-The Fairfax Theatre, which features 13 retail storefronts, was home to the first Jewish delicatessen, the first Jewish bakery, and the first kosher meat market on Fairfax.
+Businesses catering to the area's Jewish population began appearing on Fairfax starting with Fairfax Theatre in 1930 and accelerating greatly after World War II.
+Fairfax Theatre, which also features thirteen storefronts, was home to Fairfax's first Jewish deli, its first Jewish bakery, and its first kosher meat market.

-The Fairfax Theatre debuted on March 26, 1930, with the premier of "Troopers Three", a Tiffany Productions movie starring Rex Lease.
-The theatre was leased to the Fairfax Theatre Company, Inc who operated several other theatres in LA.
-Well-known celebrities of their day would perform at the Fairfax Theatre, including Eddie Cantor, George Jessel, and Gene Autry.
+Fairfax Theatre opened on March 26, 1930 with the premiere of Troopers Three starring Rex Lease.
+The theater was leased to the Fairfax Theatre Company, Inc who also operated several other theaters in Los Angeles.
+Well-known celebrities often performed at Fairfax Theatre, including Eddie Cantor, George Jessel, and Gene Autry.